qihongl/learn-hippo/docs/learned_encoding/decision_log.md

 - Moving learned endpoint writes to mid-event positions reduces held-out reward.
 - Failure to meet any criterion is reported with a staged diagnosis rather than hidden by changing the task after confirmatory evaluation.

+## 2026-08-30 — Capacity convention selected after oracle audit

+- The fixed four-slot and historical schedule-scaled conventions produced identical rankings and rewards in the one-event oracle audit because neither evicted an eligible trace.
+- Fixed four-slot capacity is selected for learned-policy training because it gives every policy the same physical resource and is simpler to vectorize.
+- This choice was made at commit `d59be78`, before any learned write policy was run.